A Practical Weekly Cleaning Schedule (Plus a Printable)

 Remember, it’s hard to tighten the screw.
 When you’re first getting started with a weekly cleaning schedule, be strict with yourself.

-Set yourself up for success at home by keeping cleaning supplies in easily accessible places: in every bathroom, in the kitchen, and anywhere else that would be helpful.
+Set yourself up for success at home by keeping cleaning supplies in easily accessible places: in every bathroom, kitchen, and anywhere else that would be helpful.

 Try to reframe your thoughts about cleaning.
 You take pride in a clean home.
-You love being able to make your home clean and cozy for your family.
+You love making your home clean and cozy for your family.
 You love how your home looks when it’s clean.

 Say it until you believe it!